Saint Mary-of-the-Woods College: Academics

 The curriculum of Saint Mary-of-the-Woods College is based on a traditional liberal arts education.
 All campus students are required to complete an extensive curriculum of general studies in addition to their major(s) and/or minor(s).

 SMWC is a member of the College Consortium of Western Indiana.
-This membership allows students who are full-time at their home institution to take one class at the other member institutions of Rose–Hulman Institute of Technology and Indiana State University without additional tuition.
+This membership allows students who are full-time at their home institution to take one class at other member institutions Rose–Hulman Institute of Technology and Indiana State University (both in nearby Terre Haute, Indiana) without additional tuition.

 Athletics

-The Saint Mary-of-the-Woods (SMWC) athletic teams are called the Pomeroys.
-The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC; formerly known as the Kentucky Intercollegiate Athletic Conference (KIAC) until after the 2015–16 school year) since the 2021–22 academic year.
-They are also a member of the United States Collegiate Athletic Association (USCAA) and the Intercollegiate Horse Show Association (IHSA).
+The Saint Mary-of-the-Woods (SMWC) athletic teams are called the Pomeroys, and the college is a member of the National Association of Intercollegiate Athletics (NAIA).
+Since the 2021–22 academic year, its teams compete primarily in the River States Conference (RSC).
+The school is also a member of the United States Collegiate Athletic Association (USCAA) and the Intercollegiate Horse Show Association (IHSA).
 SMWC athletes make up nearly 30 percent of all campus students.

 SMWC competes in 16 intercollegiate varsity teams: Men's sports include basketball, cross country, equestrian, golf, soccer, sprint football, track & field and volleyball; while women's sports include basketball, cross country, equestrian, golf, soccer, softball, track & field and volleyball; as well as hunt seat.

-On March 16, 2021, after serving as SMWC's Athletic Director for 30 years, Deanna Bradley announced her retirement.
-Todd E. McIntyre, the current Assistant Athletic Director, will serve as the Interim Athletic Director beginning on July 1, 2021.

-SMWC will add sprint football, a weight-restricted form of American football that is not governed by the NAIA, the USCAA, or the National Collegiate Athletic Association (NCAA), in 2022.
+SMWC added sprint football, a weight-restricted form of American football that is not governed by the NAIA, the USCAA, or the National Collegiate Athletic Association (NCAA), in 2022.
 It is one of six charter members of the Midwest Sprint Football League.